krzysztofsroga/solang/readme.md

 ### Less important TODOs
  - BuildScript class, build script fetching
  - Analyze possibility of returning subclass of `Snippet` from SurroundingSnippet - not extending CodeBuilder, but creating its own
- - infix fun parametrize / parametrizedWith
+ - Infix fun parametrize / parametrizedWith
+ - Full test coverage

 ### Read
  - [Is there a limit of api requests?](https://stackapps.com/questions/3055/is-there-a-limit-of-api-requests)